Keyword cannibalization can negatively impact your website’s organic search performance.

 This impressive increase was low effort for our team but high impact for our site.

-In fact, we’re still seeing a net increase over time by doing nothing other than redirecting an underperforming page.
+In fact, we’re still seeing a net increase over time by simply redirecting an underperforming page.

 What Keyword Cannibalization Is Not